At a Glance

 There is no retreat that I have found that offers a kinder, gentler push towards a healthier lifestyle.
 Yes, it sounds New Agey, but Mii amo, the small spa attached to Enchantment Resort in Sedona, is a place that makes you believe that a better you—and that can mean whatever you wish—is attainable.
 Whether you seek to be trimmer, fitter, calmer or stronger after a divorce or bout with cancer, the staff here will dedicate their days to helping you get there.
 Plus: The red rock location will awe you; and you really feel lucky to have time in such a sacred, healing, beautiful place.

 Mii amo, which means “journey” in a Native American language, focuses on one’s “personal journey to health and wellness.”
-There are only sixteen spa casitas and suites, so spots book up quickly.
+There are only 16 spa casitas and suites, so spots book up quickly.
 Visitors choose among five journeys: healthy lifestyle, rejuvenation, de-stress, spiritual exploration and ayurvedic balance.
 Multitaskers can create their own experience, combining elements of multiple journeys.
-Each program includes accommodations, meals, classes and two sixty- or ninety-minute treatments a day, as well as a Mii amo robe and daily “gifts.”
+Each program includes accommodations, meals, classes and two 60- or 90-minute treatments a day, as well as a Mii amo robe and daily “gifts.”

 The interior design of the public rooms and casitas merges a southwest aesthetic with minimalist furniture for a sleek Santa Fe soothing atmosphere.
 The design philosophy, which can seem sleek to the point of sterile at first, emphasizes the outdoors and a purposeful simplicity, so one focuses not on extreme luxury or comfort but the beauty of the surrounding nature and the contemplation of one’s journey.
 Rooms are not monastic cells exactly but their sparseness is intentional.
 Scheduled classes and activities range from tennis (at sister resort Enchantment) to cooking, hiking and aqua yoga.